By Linda Pashaj

 External links pointing to your hotel website’s different pages can help not only point guests your way but also improve your search rankings.
 As part of your hotel SEO strategy, you can reach out to other trustworthy websites such as local press, online directories, travel blogs, local attractions, online publishers, etc., and let them know about your property.
 Link-building is an important ranking factor, but be careful not to acquire links from sites that look spammy or untrustworthy – they might have the opposite effect.

 Promote your content

-Share your content regularly on multiple channels (social media, your newsletter, hospitality and travel forums, etc).
-Having quality content is great, but it is also important to reach the interested audience.
-Share your blog posts or website pages on Facebook, Instagram, online communities, and if possible, make them part of your email marketing strategy.
+Share your content regularly on multiple channels (social media, your newsletter, hospitality and travel forums, etc.).
+Having quality content is great, but it is also important to reach an interested audience.
+Share your blog posts or website pages on Facebook, Instagram, and online communities, and if possible, make them part of your email marketing strategy.

 Get listed on Google Places, Google Plus, and Google My Business

 These additional products offered by Google significantly contribute to your local SEO and online presence in general.
 Make sure the Google Maps marker is on the correct location, so searchers can easily find your hotel.
 With a Google My Business Listing, you can manage your information on the entire Google platform, including Free Booking Links which is a recent product added to Google Hotel Search.